jayesh233/VSD_Physical_Design_work_shop_1/README.md

 ![routin](https://user-images.githubusercontent.com/80053020/110316622-0294ef80-8031-11eb-9e7f-e27583dde851.png)

 The routing stage for the RISC-V SOC.
+The routing process is connecting all the circuit components with their repective concection, this stage comes after the CTS (clock tree synthesis) stage where clock is supplied to all the components depending on it.

 ![routin_rep](https://user-images.githubusercontent.com/80053020/110316694-13456580-8031-11eb-95cd-106241b88d43.png)
 Routing report for the SOC.

 ![STA_SLACK](https://user-images.githubusercontent.com/80053020/110351771-2e2ccf80-805b-11eb-88b1-2ca97a1a604b.png)

 The setup slack for the SOC without clock network delay propagated.
+The Setup time is the minimum time before the active clock edge the data should be stable.
+The setup slack is the defference between the required time and the actual arrival time (required - arrival).

 ![sta_hold_whole](https://user-images.githubusercontent.com/80053020/110352769-510bb380-805c-11eb-818c-a8839028b77c.png)

 Hold timings for the different data paths in the SOC without clock network delay propagated.
+The hold time is the minimum time after the active clock edge the data should be stable.
+The Hold slack is the difference between the arrival time and the required time (arrival - required).

 ![propageted](https://user-images.githubusercontent.com/80053020/110352114-85cb3b00-805b-11eb-8f18-ed3e180063b1.png)